Unless otherwise noted, all content is

 Fair use is a complex doctrine meant to allow certain valuable social purposes.

-Ask yourself why you are republishing what you are posting and why you couldn't have
+Ask yourself why you are republishing what you are posting and why you could not have

 just rewritten it in your own words.

-Copyright is not lost because you don't defend it; that's a concept from trademark
+Copyright is not lost because you do not defend it; that is a concept from trademark

 law.
-The ownership of names is also from trademark law, so don't say somebody has a
+The ownership of names is also from trademark law, so do not say somebody has a

 Fan fiction and other work derived from copyrighted works is a copyright violation.